KafayatAkinwande/Product-Performance-And-User-Journey-Analysis/README.md

 ##### High Cart Abandonment:
 78% of all 'Add to Cart' events fail to reach the checkout stage, with the 'Remove from Cart' event rate (70%) significantly exceeding industry benchmarks.
 This indicates high transactional volatility, where more than half of intent-signals are being actively reversed, leading to substantial revenue leakage.

-##### Behavioral and Pricing Insights:
+##### Behavioural and Pricing Insights:
 Converting users explore 38 products vs 4 for non-converters, indicating substantial product comparison is required for purchase.
 Items removed from the cart (£5.23) are slightly more expensive than purchased items (£4.93), suggesting relative price sensitivity as a potential growth lever.

 #### 2. 7-Day Activation Rate
 The 7-day activation analysis reveals that only **5% of new users** complete their first purchase within the critical first week of arrival at Alluring Cosmetics.
-The data confirms that the first seven days, particularly the first 24 hours—represent the make-or-break window for converting new visitors into customers.
+The data confirms that the first seven days, particularly the first 24 hours, represent the make-or-break window for converting new visitors into customers.
 While this rate sits within typical cosmetics e-commerce benchmarks (3-8%), it masks significant performance variation across user segments and a concerning 33% decline from peak to trough over the five-month period.

 ## 4. Insight Deep Dive